Water Damage Restoration – Water Removal, Cleanup and Repairs

 Restoring a home after emergency water damage must happen quickly.
 Standing water and moisture create a perfect environment for bacteria and mold growth.
 Exposure to a water-damaged environment can result in allergic reactions, illness, and other adverse health effects.

-Restoration and mitigation refer to two separate services provided after a water incident occurs.
+Restoration and mitigation refer to two services provided after an incident occurs.
 While water mitigation focuses on prevention, water restoration deals with damage.

-Water mitigation services are used to prevent further damage from occurring in the first place.
+Mitigation services are used to prevent further water damage from occurring in the first place.
 Water mitigation companies focus on removing your belongings from the water source and preventing future damage.

-Water damage restoration is performed after the damage has already occurred and is usually an emergency service.
-During the restoration, specialists repair or replace destroyed materials and return the home to its former state.
+Restoration is performed after the damage has already occurred and is usually an emergency service.
+During this phase, specialists repair or replace destroyed materials and return the home to its former state.

-You’ll know quickly whether your water damage cleanup is a job you can tackle on your own or if you’ll need a professional.
+You’ll know quickly whether your water damage cleanup is a job you can tackle alone or need a professional.

 If you have any doubt whatsoever or have any reason to feel that trying to do this kind of job yourself will be dangerous, contact an expert immediately.

-Calling a professional to repair your home after water damage can help put your mind at ease because you’ll know the job will be done right.
+Calling a professional to repair your home can help put your mind at ease because you’ll know the job will be done right.
 As a result, you’ll be able to get back to normal much faster.

 IICRC-certified experts will be able to provide services that are thorough and effective.
-They follow the best industry practices and keep up to date on the latest technology and techniques.
+They follow the best industry practices and keep current on the latest technology and techniques.
 Whether you’re dealing with water damage due to a sewage backup, flood, mold accumulation, storm, or fire, an IICRC-certified expert will be your best choice.

-Once you find a water damage restoration company you’re comfortable with, you’ll want to ask a few questions before they get to work.
+Once you find a company you’re comfortable with, you’ll want to ask a few questions before they get to work.
 Here are just a few examples:

 - How long will it take you to start work?